 Unexploded landmines are found in parts of the border area with Mozambique.

-For reasons of safety and reliability, Australian government officials in Zimbabwe have been advised to avoid using Air Zimbabwe where alternative airlines are available.
+Due to concerns about safety and reliability, Australian government officials in Zimbabwe are required to seek approval before undertaking official travel on Air Zimbabwe flights.
 Air Zimbabwe is the only airline regularly operating on some internal routes.

 For further information about aviation safety and security, please refer to our air travel page.